Skip to main content

 What is 2026 White Guide Nordic Restaurants - Global Masters Level?

-It is an exclusive list of 20 top-tier Nordic restaurants recognized by the White Guide for exemplary culinary quality, innovation, service, and sustainability at a global standards level.
+It is an exclusive list of 20 top-tier Nordic restaurants recognized by the White Guide for exemplary culinary quality, innovation, service, sustainability at a global standards level.

 How are honorees selected?

-Restaurants are rigorously evaluated by professional inspectors on food quality, creativity, service, atmosphere, and sustainability practices before being awarded the Global Masters Level.
+Restaurants are rigorously evaluated by professional inspectors on food quality, creativity, service, atmosphere, sustainability practices before being awarded the Global Masters Level.

 How often is this list updated?